yersel500/yersel500/README.md

   <img src="https://profile-counter.glitch.me/yersel500/count.svg" />
 </p>

-<h2 align="center">I am Full Stack Developer, Electronics Engineer</h2>
+<h2 align="center">I am Full-stack developer, Electronics Engineer</h2>

 I'm Yersel Hurtado.
-A Full-Stack Developer student on Microverse.
+A Full-stack developer student on Microverse.
 My last job was as a project manager, it gave me a lot of experience of leading teams :muscle:

-I occasionally blog and tweet about Javascript.
+I occasionally blog and tweet about JavaScript.

 ## Tools and Languages 💼